The latest insights from your peers on the latest in Enterprise IT, straight to your inbox.

 By John Kochavatr, Chief Information Officer, SUEZ Water Technologies & Solutions

 Leveraging big data holds tremendous promise for legacy industrial companies like ours.
-At the same time, there are significant challenges – for example, ensuring your advanced analytic solutions are in fact driving empirical economic benefits.
+At the same time, there are significant big data challenges – for example, ensuring your advanced analytic solutions are in fact driving empirical economic benefits.
 But challenges notwithstanding, we have made real strides in our efforts to harness data to deliver efficiencies, cost cutting, and innovation—for our customers and for ourselves.

 Our business, SUEZ Water Technologies & Solutions—formerly GE Water & Process Technologies, before being acquired by Suez in October 2017—provides chemical and equipment solutions to help customers manage and optimize water resources and processes.
 We serve a wide range of industries, from power to food and beverage to utilities, in more than 130 countries.